BlowaterNostr/relayed/README.md

 ### Database

-If you use MacOS, maybe the dir is `~/Library/Caches/deno/location_data`
+If you are using MacOS, the directory might be `~/Library/Caches/deno/location_data`.